thoughtco/statamic-eyris/README.md

 composer require thoughtco/statamic-eyris
 ```

-Add your Agency account token to the .env key `EYRIS_TOKEN`
+Sign up for an account at [www.eyris.app](https://www.eyris.app), then add your Eyris account token to your .env file:

-e.g.

 ```bash
 EYRIS_TOKEN="my-token"